Hasnainz/Don-t-fall/README.md

-# A third person jumping game made using ThreeJS and RAPIERjs.
+## A third person jumping game made using ThreeJS and RAPIERjs